Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 The following tools are including on the _ArcBox-Client_ VM.

-- Chocolatey
+- WinGet
 - Visual Studio Code
-- Putty
-- 7zip
 - Git
+- Windows Terminal
+- PowerShell 7

 ### Next steps